f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab2.rst

 #.
 You can see a summary of stats and configurations for site *agility-vpc-site-one*.
 Notice the labels used to deploy the site.
 Can you guess where
    this customer edge site is deployed?
 We can see by the labels that this site is deployed on the Google Cloud Platform (GCP).
 You can deploy a customer edge site on ANY major cloud provider and also on-prem.
-Click on **Explore Site** to see more details about *agility-vpc-site-one*
+Click on the **agility-vpc-site-one** link to see more details about the site

    .. image:: ../images/distributedappclickvpcsiteoneexploresite.png
       :width: 400pt

 #.
 You can get a lot of helpful information for site *agility-vpc-site-one* and its workloads, including application metrics, number of Pods,
-   deployment status, etc. Spend some time exploring the different taps.
+   deployment status, etc. Spend some time exploring the different tabs.
 Of course, there is no information because we have not deployed any workload on this site.

    .. image:: ../images/distributedappclickvpcsiteoneexploresite2.png
       :width: 400pt